By Janice Jones |Last updated November 14, 2019

-Whether it's a puppy not eating or an adult who decides to stop eating, owners can get very distressed especially if it is a four pound small dog.
+Whether it's a puppy not eating or an adult who decides to stop eating, owners can get very distressed especially if it is a four pound dog and worry that there is something terribly wrong.

 Believe it or not, this is one the most frequently asked questions of people who visit this site.
 Most of the time it is a puppy not eating, but many people who foster or adopt adult dogs have similar problems.